Msa360/invoicia-notif/README.md

-Invoicia internal library for notifications
+Invoicia internal library for logs notifications to discord